 No matter how your class is delivered, you can have an enjoyable and meaningful learning experience.
 It is not at all unusual for Kent State students taking on-campus classes to add an online course to their schedule.
 In fact, last fall over 50% of students did just that.

-This fall, however, even if your intention was to take all of your classes on campus, your schedule may show a variety of class delivery types such as as Traditional (TR) with building and room number, TR with building listed as Remote, Hybrid, V1, V2, or V3.
+However, even if your intention was to take all of your classes on campus, your schedule may show a variety of class delivery types such as Traditional (TR) with building and room number, TR with building listed as Remote, Hybrid, V1, V2, or V3.

-- TR with building listed as Remote - the instructor will deliver the class through Blackboard and may deliver live class sessions at your scheduled class time through Blackboard Collaborate Ultra
+- TR with building listed as Remote - the instructor will deliver the class through Blackboard or Canvas and may deliver live class sessions at your scheduled class time through Blackboard Collaborate Ultra or Microsoft Teams

 - Hybrid - classes converted to Hybrid, meaning that students will spend part of class time in the classroom and part of it on a computer